 Cc and Bcc

 Most people that use e-mail are aware of CC and BCC but don’t understand the difference between them.
 CC means carbon copy and BCC means blind carbon copy.
 CC is for when you’re e-mailing someone but you both need to someone else to know so you CC them.
 However, BCC is a bit sneaky, if you’re sending the e-mail you can BCC someone and the person you’re e-mailing won’t be able to see you’ve e-mailed someone else as well.

 This e-mail etiquette rule for singers is something that needs consideration before every e-mail is sent.
-Obviously you want the music industry people you’re e-mailing to listen to your music, but if you just attach it and force it up them they’re not likely to bother.
+Obviously, you want the music industry people you’re e-mailing to listen to your music, but if you just attach it and force it up to them they’re not likely to bother.
 The worst thing you can do is send a large attachment which takes an age to load or worse still freezes a computer!
 That could be game over before they have even listened.
-So best bet is to hyperlink your best or latest song on a format people are comfortable with like YouTube.
+So the best bet is to hyperlink your best or latest song on a format people are comfortable with like YouTube.

-Also try to avoid embedding images which again may affect it being received and end up in a junk box rather than safely into someone’s inbox.
+Also, try to avoid embedding images which again may affect it being received and end up in a junk box rather than safely into someone’s inbox.

 Another one of our e-mail etiquette rules for singers is to keep e-mails short and precise.
 Best practise is to always to keep to two short paragraphs that the receiver can scan read make it too long and/or a life story and they will not read your email straight away and leave it till later…and later may never come.

 Keep to these simple e-mail etiquette rules for singers to give yourself a better chance for people to take the time to read your email…Good luck!